zenonet/WebComposition/readme.md

 }
 ```

+I hope you have a little fun playing around with this :)

 ## What makes WebComposition unique?

 WebComposition is heavily inspired by Jetpack Compose for Android however in constrast to Jetpack Compose, WebComposition runs in the Web and